nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 {% include "../.gitbook/assets/rfc005/network.proto" %}
 ```

-## 9. Attack Vectors
+## 8. Security Considerations

 This section describes anticipated attacks vectors and (non malicious) situations that may threat a node, and how they're mitigated.

 When a peer performs an action which is identified as a threat, nodes SHOULD immediately close the connection and
 inform the peer of the rule that was violated.
 That way the operator of the peer can identify what should be fixed
 on their node.
 However, when offences are repeated the node SHOULD apply "Three Strikes Out"; after 3 violations the node
-SHOULD deny further connections with that peer, until the ban is lifted by an operator.
+SHOULD deny further connections using the peer's certificate (identified by certificate issuer DN and serial number),

-TODO: Close and deny connections from a certain certificate?
+until the ban is lifted by an operator.

 TODO: Limit number of connections from a certain certificate?

-### 9.1.
+### 8.1.
 Denial of Service

 #### Threat: Memory Exhaustion due to Large Messages